 A system is in place to provide directors and other executives with ongoing information and training once they are appointed and throughout their tenure.
 Additionally, arrangements are made to facilitate information sharing and opinion exchanges between external directors and top management, as well as executive employees.
 The aim is to establish the internal framework necessary for fulfilling their roles and responsibilities effectively.

-Study Session Details
+Study Session Overview

 Format: In-person